Gokul-Raja84/Gokul-Raja84/README.md

 🚀 Python Programmer | SQL Developer | Machine Learning enthusiast | JavaScript Dev | capable in AWS

-🎓 Right now, I'm focusing on expanding my knowledge in the exciting fields of Artificial intelligence - Deep Learning and Data Analysis.
+🎓 Right now, I'm focusing on expanding my knowledge in the exciting fields of AI - Deep Learning and Data Analysis.

 📈 Currently working on Myself to be Full-Stack Dev !